RAK4260 WisDuo Breakout Board Quick Start Guide

 +R

-.
-Or, you can also search fordevmgmt.msc
+, and pressing Enter.
+Alternatively, you can search fordevmgmt.msc

 in the Start Menu. -